Five Reasons To Incorporate Video Into Your Learning Strategy

-Research proves that video boosts attendance for training and learning.
+Research proves that video boosts attendance for training.
 It changes the way people learn and increases the learner’s chances for success.
-Learners are likely to watch a short, engaging video before clicking to the next slide in your e-learning course, especially if that video begins playing automatically.
+Learners are likely to watch a short, engaging video before clicking to the next slide in your eLearning course, especially if that video begins playing automatically.

-Building a library of short videos about your company, your processes, and the development topics that appeal to your learners provides a great benefit to employees.
+Building a library of short videos about your organization, your processes, and the development topics that appeal to your learners provides a great benefit to employees.

 3. Learners Want Video

-According to Forbes, millennials (18-34) make up 40 percent of the workforce, and 70 to 80 percent of the work force in high-tech industries, real estate, and police departments.
-In the next 10 years, millennials will make up 75 percent of the workforce, regardless of industry.
+Nowadays, learners want video.
+Millennials (18-34) make up 40% of the workforce and 70 – 80% of the workforce in high-tech industries, real estate, and police departments.
+In the next 10 years, millennials will make up 75% of the workforce, regardless of industry.

 Business executives prefer watching videos, as well.
-Specifically, 59 percent of senior executives prefer video over text, 75 percent of executives watch videos while working.
+Specifically, 59% of senior executives prefer video over text and 75% of executives watch videos while working.

 You can use videos to not only teach your internal learners, but also your external audience, including distributors, channels, or customers.

-Educational videos can be shared socially to establish your credibility as a company.
-If you’re client facing, people who watch your videos are more likely to use your services.
+Educational videos can be shared socially to establish your credibility as an organization.
+If you’re client-facing, people who watch your videos are more likely to use your services.
 Think about product videos, how-to videos, and brand videos.
-Shared videos build your company’s brand recognition and provide a service to your audience.
+Shared videos build your organization’s brand recognition and provide a service to your audience.

 If you’re ready to start using video in your learning strategy, we recommend hiring a professional videographer who understands eLearning and how the video will be used in your learning mix.
 Hiring a videographer for b-roll will add more work to your instructional designers and may create a disconnect between the text and video portions of your courses.

-Our talented staff includes in-house videographers, instructional and graphic designers, script writers, and developers.
-We consult with you to understand your business needs, then develop learning courses, including video, to match those needs.
-Call us, today, if you want to learn how video can grow your company.
+Our talented staff includes in-house videographers, instructional and graphic designers, scriptwriters, and developers.
+We consult with you to understand your needs, then develop learning courses to match those needs.
+Book a meeting with one of our experts today if you want to learn how video can grow your organization.